 “Shenandoah provides opportunities to get involved in many different things,” said Cabbagestalk.
 “During my time at SU, I loved the balance of friends and school.
 Shenandoah has an abundance of resources created for student success and that definitely helped me.”

-Cabbagestalk’s fondest memories of Shenandoah were spending quality time with the people he cared the most about, which included his classmates Jordan Hunter ’18, ’20, Dominic Steward ’18, Seth Myers ’19, Malik Henry ’18 and Derek Riddick ’19.
+Cabbagestalk’s fondest memories of Shenandoah were spending quality time with the people he cared about the most, which included his classmates Jordan Hunter ’18, ’20, Dominic Steward ’18, Seth Myers ’19, Malik Henry ’18 and Derek Riddick ’19.

-Cabbagestalk is the executive producer/reporter at WYMT-TV/WYMT3, a CBS-affiliated television station in Hazard, Kentucky.
-In this position, he writes and produces newscasts, while gathering accurate packages, videos and graphics to enhance each show.
-“I produce digital content for all locally focused stories holding the responsibility for all creative development and technical implementation for the station’s content,” said Cabbagestalk.
-When reporting, he covers live breaking news stories that stream on their website in between newscasts.
+Prior to his current role, Cabbagestalk was the executive producer/reporter at WYMT-TV/WYMT3, a CBS-affiliated television station in Hazard, Kentucky.
+In this position, he wrote and produced newscasts, while gathering accurate packages, videos and graphics to enhance each show.
+“I produced digital content for all locally focused stories holding the responsibility for all creative development and technical implementation for the station’s content,” said Cabbagestalk.
+When reporting, he covered live breaking news stories that streamed on their website in between newscasts.
 After graduation, Cabbagestalk worked for Uffect Corporation in Front Royal, Virginia, as a film production specialist.

 Now working in television, he remembers something Associate Professor of Media & Communication Kelley Crowley, Ph.D., said to him in her media writing class.
 She would constantly ask Cabbagestalk, “Why should I care about this?,” which was to ensure that whatever he was writing was interesting enough to catch the attention of readers.
 He finds that he asks himself this question in the workplace when tasked with writing projects.
 “Dr. Crowley’s voice plays in my head each day,” said Cabbagestalk.